Meghan Markle Tries To Go Unnoticed Around NYC In Gray Cap Ahead Of Intimate Baby Shower

-Meghan Markle landed in the United States last Friday in a secret trip to New York City for a baby shower thrown by her closest friends.
+Meghan Markle landed in the United States last Friday on a secret trip to New York City for a baby shower thrown by her closest friends.

 And on Monday night, the seven-months pregnant Duchess of Sussex tried to go unnoticed in the Big Apple as she covered up in a long black overcoat and a gray cap, which was pulled down over her long dark tresses that strategically covered the side of her face.
 She kept her head lowered while walking to her SUV and carrying another wide-brimmed black hat and a white bag, as her royal protection officer accompanied her every move.